-Communication plan and collaboration are critical factors to success.
-To determine the best platform or tool that matches your offshore needs, you can consider asking the following questions:
+Communication plans and collaboration are critical factors to success.
+To determine the best platform or tool that matches your offshore services needs, you can consider asking the following questions:

 - Which tool will be commonly used — email, social media, chat, voice calls, project management software?

 - Do these tools suffice the need for offshoring?